by Shannon Duffy

 Convinced she’s a part of the witness protection program, sixteen-year-old Jewel Rose is shuffled around the globe with her family like a pack of traveling gypsies.
 After arriving at lucky home twenty-seven, she stumbles upon a mysterious boy with magical powers claiming to be her guardian . . . and warning of imminent danger.
 Despite the obvious sparks between them, Jewel discovers a relationship is forbidden, and the more she learns about dark, brooding Roman, she begins to question who she can even believe—the family who raised her, or the supposed sworn protector who claims they’ve been lying to her all along.
 As she struggles to uncover who her family has really been running from, she is forced to hide her birthmark that reveals who she is.
 With new realities surfacing, unexplained powers appearing, and two tempting boys vying for her heart, Jewel battles to learn who she can trust in an ever growing sea of lies, hoping she’ll make it through her seventeenth birthday alive.

 Spectral is the debut novel of author Shannon Duffy.
-This young adult paranormal romance offers us a delightful looks at witches, covens and the power of celestial events.
-This was a beautifully written, fast paced tale that kept me engaged.
-Spectral is sure to delight fans of paranormal, suspense and mystery as we travel from a small town in the Midwest, to Russia and Italy.
+This young adult paranormal romance offers us a delightful look at witches, covens and the power of celestial events.
+This was a beautifully written, fast-paced tale that kept me engaged.
+Spectral is sure to delight fans of paranormal, suspense and mystery as we travel from a small town in the Midwest to Russia and Italy.

 The tale begins with Jewel and her family moving yet again.
-Jewel and her family are in the witness protection program and she along with her seven year old brother Jayden have moved with her parents just about twice a school year.
+Jewel and her family are in the witness protection program and she along with her seven-year-old brother Jayden has moved with her parents just about twice a school year.
 There are those who wish to harm them, and it’s never safe.
 She was just starting to make friends at her old school when her Dad whisked her away in the middle of class.
 When they arrive, they pick new names and head off to their new school…but not before their parents go over the rules.
 1. What are your names?
 2. Our names?
-3. Where did you moved from and 4.
+3. Where did you move from? and 4.
 The biggest rule of all for Jewel; let no one see your scar!
 The tale that unfolds was engaging and suspenseful as Jewel begins to discover things about who she is.

 The world-building was exciting in Spectral.
 I loved Duffy’s take on witches, the covens and of course Jewel.
 At times it had elements that reminded me of the DaVinci Code and I loved it.
 While I am so not a fan of love triangles, Duffy did a great job with it.
 To complicate matters she mixed in a little insta-love and forbidden romance!
 I know by now you are seriously scratching your head but all of these elements are present and it was believable.
 While the plot leaves room for sequels, this book would work well as a standalone.